pet00184/flarepred/README.md

  	* `python3 .../flarepred/RealTime/ANNA_window.py`

  	This window includes complimentary plots that are not essential to the trigger, such as EOVSA data, EVE 30nm data, and running differences of XRSB and EVE.

-<!
-3. Run the following

-	* `python3 .../flarepred/RealTime/main_window.py historical`

-	to view the GUI using historical data.
-This can be used to gain familiarity or for testing, etc. >

 See the [RealTime module](https://github.com/pet00184/flarepred/tree/main/RealTime) for a more detailed description on ELSA and ANNA.